Back Arrow Back to Articles

 Crowdfunding is typically chosen because of the financial risk it can mitigate.
 Due to the nature of this investment and the notion of investing as a ‘crowd’, the risk is spread across the entire group.

-This also means that the entire group shares the returns, which can deliver less profits overall.
-As such, crowdfunding can be useful for investors that want to invest in property but don’t have the capital to implement upfront.
+This also means that the entire group shares the returns, which can deliver fewer profits overall.
+As such, crowdfunding can be useful for investors who want to invest in property but don’t have the capital to invest up front.

 6. Index Fund